OpenBluetoothToolbox/SimpleBLE/docs/simpleble/api.rst

 Examples
 ========

-To learn how to use SimpleBBLE, please refer to the `examples`_ provided in the repository.
+To learn how to use SimpleBLE, please refer to the `examples`_ provided in the repository.
 Those examples named with a ``_c`` suffix are using the C-wrapped version of the library and those examples with a ``_safe`` suffix use the _noexcept_ version of the library.